hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/01-Basics.md

 The `<details>` element generates a simple widget to show/hide element contents, optionally by clicking on its child `<summary>` element.

-Here is an example of what can be done using these elements ) see the [online version on JSBin](https://jsbin.com/yociyel/1/edit?html,css,js,output):
+Here is an example of what can be done using these elements ) see the [online version on JSBin](https://jsbin.com/yociyel/1/edit?html,css,js,output) or [local version](src/1.4.1-foldable.html):

 <figure style="margin: 0.5em; text-align: center;">
   <img style="margin: 0.1em; padding-top: 0.5em; width: 20vw;"